near/jsonrpc-benchmark/README.md

 It was decided to go with those three.
 Also we've added `view_call` to call view method of some contract.
 We choose an existing account with contract and small (not empty) state.

-During the benchmark we're sending each of the three query requests
+During the benchmark we're sending each of the four query requests and **the main metric currently is requests per second (rps)**

 ## Benchmark results we've got